PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-MEGAN-RMA-summary.md

 └── RMA-Full-Summary.prot.txt
 ```

-The absolute read counts and normalized read counts are summarized for each functional database (EC, EGGNOG, INTERPRO2GO, and SEED) and taxonomic database (GTDB, NCBI).
+The absolute read counts and normalized read counts are summarized for each functional database (EC, EGGNOG, INTERPRO2GO, and SEED) and taxonomic database (GTDB, NCBI, NCBI bacteria only).
 For normalization, counts are normalized to the smallest number of reads found in the sample set.
 The count file for NCBI classes contains an additional column containing an abbreviation that indicates the taxonomic rank of the class (Kingdom = K, Genus = G, etc.).

 Within the `Plots-Samples/` folder, there are histograms showing the number of annotations per read per functional database per sample.